ignite/cli/docs/guide/blog/comment-blog.md

 order: 2
 ---

-# Add comment to Blog
+# Add comments to Blog

 In this tutorial, you will create a new message module called comment.
 The module will let you read and write comments to the existing blog blockchain.